 Research undertaken by Prof Jennifer McIntosh of La Trobe University’s Institute for Primary Care indicates that where conflict continues between parents, children can suffer detrimentally.
 This can include children losing faith and confidence in themselves or their parents, showing their distress through bad behaviour (acting out), reduced academic performance, and in the long term, difficulty forming their own adult relationships.

-The Positive Parenting Program (Triple P) has been developed over the last 30 years by Prof Matt Saunders of University of Queensland.
-The program now runs in over 25 countries and provides parents with simple and practical strategies to assist in managing behaviour of children.
+The Positive Parenting Program (Triple P) has been developed over the last 30 years by Prof Matt Saunders of the University of Queensland.
+The program now runs in over 25 countries and provides parents with simple and practical strategies to assist in managing the behaviour of children.
 The Family Transitions Triple P program is specifically designed to help parents manage the behaviour of children when separation or divorce is complicating either the behaviour of parents or children.

 The Family Transitions Triple P is aimed at enabling parents to learn assertive communication skills to assist in managing the challenges of co-parenting children.
 This includes communicating with a former partner, problem-solving techniques and developing styles of co-parenting.

-Keeping Kids in Mind is an integrated post separation parenting course provided by Centacare.
-This course is offered as a two day course and covers issues about grief and loss as a result of separation, attachment of children, resilience, communication and conflict resolution, and future planning.
+Keeping Kids in Mind is an integrated post-separation parenting course provided by Centacare.
+This course is offered as a two-day course and covers issues about grief and loss as a result of separation, attachment of children, resilience, communication and conflict resolution, and future planning.